slowernews/hamster-system/README.md

 ### Organize your investments

-To keep some control over your finances and still invest nothing beats Barbell investment strategy.
+To keep some control over your finances and still invest nothing beats *Barbell investment strategy*.
 I use a loose version of it.